An error occurred trying to play the stream. Please reload the page and try again. Close

-Adam Black has worked in private equity for 10 years and been involved in ESG for 25 years.
+Adam Black has worked in private equity for over 11 years and been involved in ESG for over 26 years.
 He has worked in the oil and gas industry, in consultancy and at a buy-out firm as an ESG Operating Partner.

 He joined Coller Capital in 2016 and is responsible for embedding ESG into the investment management process.

-During his career he has been involved in a wide range of ESG related crisis situations including during his time in private equity.
+During his career he has worked in over 50 countries worldwide and instigated ESG value creation and risk mitigation initiatives across most industry sectors, including during his time in private equity.

 Mr. Black has a background in occupational health and safety, environmental science and law.

 Cornelia Gomez is Head of ESG and Sustainability at PAI Partners.

 With her team, Ms. Gomez acts as a Compliance and Sustainability expert and key intermediary between Investors, Deal Teams and portfolio companies to enable transformation and value creation for the portfolio.
 Ms. Gomez has 6 years of experience in CSR, Ethical Compliance and Supply Chain Risk Management in corporate and certification environments in Europe and Asia.
 In particular, she was Social Compliance Manager of Casino Group, leading the implementation of the Social Compliance strategy worldwide and building an integrated approach with Quality and Purchase departments.